raspberrypilearning/physical-computing-with-python/ldr.md

 ![](images/capacitor.png)

-When current is fed into a capacitor it will begin to store charge.
+When current is fed into a capacitor, it will begin to store charge.
 The voltage across the capacitor will start off low, and increase as the charge builds up.

 By putting a resistor in series with the capacitor, you can slow the speed at which it charges.
 With a high resistance, the capacitor will charge slowly, whereas a low resistance will let it charge quickly.